Chief Curator & 16th Century Curator

 The role of Chief Curator involves overseeing the work of the whole curatorial department, archive and library.
 I also fulfil the role of Sixteenth Century curator and manage the display of the collection in the Tudor Gallery and displays at Montacute House in Somerset.
 I lead a major seven year research project Making Art in Tudor Britain which uses technical analysis to explore the materials, production, influences and patronage of Tudor and Jacobean portraiture.
 For more information see: Making Art in Tudor Britain

-I am currently curating an exhibition on Elizabeth I and her People to take place at the Gallery from October 2013.
+I have recently curated the exhibition on Elizabeth I and her People which took place at the Gallery from October 2013 - 5 January 2014.

 I joined the Gallery in 2002 after working at University College London where I both taught art history and worked as a museum curator.
 I completed my D. Phil in 2002 at the University of Sussex focusing on memento mori and sixteenth century British portraiture.
 I was awarded a Senior Research Fellowship in British Art by the Paul Mellon Centre for Studies in British Art in 2010 which allowed me to complete my book Citizen Portrait (see below).

 The broad span of my research interests focuses on British artistic practice in the period 1540 to 1620 and I have worked on collecting, patronage, artistic production, portraits of Elizabeth I and members of her court.
 In particular, my recent work has focused on portraits of the Tudor middling sort, including merchants, lawyers, artisans and intellectuals exploring the relationship between representation, social status, class and spiritual intention.